Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 South Carolina Stats and Trends

-- In South Carolina's seven games this year, it has three wins against the spread.
+- In South Carolina's seven games this season, it has three wins against the spread.

-- The Gamecocks covered the spread in their only game when underdogs by 21 points or more.

-- South Carolina's games this year have gone over the total in two out of six opportunities (33.3%).
+- South Carolina's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- The Gamecocks have turned the ball over six more times (14 total) than the Aggies have forced a turnover (8) this season.
+- This season the Gamecocks have turned the ball over 14 times, six more than the Aggies' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.